 The Complainant and Respondent will be provided an equal opportunity to inspect and review any evidence obtained in the investigation directly related to the allegations gathered in the investigation and regardless of whether the information will be relied on in reaching a determination.
 Prior to completion of the Investigation Report, the Complainant and Respondent, and each party's advisor of choice, if any, will be provided a copy (which may be sent in hard copy or electronic format or made available through an electronic file sharing platform) of the evidence, subject to redaction permitted and/or required by law.
 The Complainant and Respondent will be provided with at least ten (10) calendar days to submit a written response, which the investigator will consider prior to completion of the Investigation Report.
-The investigator will determine if additional investigation is necessary and, if so, will complete any additional investigative steps.
-At the conclusion of the investigator will complete a written Investigation Report that fairly summarizes the relevant evidence.
+The investigator will determine if additional investigation is necessary and, if so, will complete any additional investigation Report that fairly summarizes the relevant evidence.
 The investigator need not include information in the Investigation Report that the investigator determines not relevant or otherwise excludable.